My Family Member Developed a Bedsore:

 Try to make sure your family member is getting more of the following:

 - Meat, eggs, and dairy – for protein and zinc

 If the patient is unable to eat solid foods, speak with the facility’s nutritionist about setting up feeding alternatives.
-A recent study shows the positive effect nursing home patients with bedsores experienced after undergoing a nutrition intervention.
+A recent study shows the positive effect that nursing home patients with bedsores experienced after undergoing a nutrition intervention.
 When the nutrition experts took control of the patients’ nutrition, bedsore healing rates were significantly higher.
 This was likely because they were getting enough of these nutrients compared to their previous nursing home diet.

-Preventing Bed Sores in Nursing Homes
+Pressure Ulcer Prevention in Nursing Homes

 Preventing pressure sores in nursing homes and hospitals is a relatively straightforward task.
 If a nurse is on top of providing the required care to the patient, a bedsore will not form.
-Unfortunately, nursing homes often times fail reposition immobile individuals every 2 hours, fail to properly place cream on existing small pressure sores, and fail to give proper nutrition intervention to those at risk.
+Unfortunately, nursing homes often fail to reposition immobile individuals every two hours, fail to properly place cream on existing small pressure sores, and fail to give proper nutrition intervention to those at risk.
 This allows bedsores to form.

-Here is a quick checklist that can be used to prevent bedsores in nursing homes, hospitals and assisted living facilities:
+Here is a quick checklist that can be used to prevent bedsores in nursing homes, hospitals, and assisted living facilities: